christinazou/christinazou.github.io/_posts/2017-10-08-Design-pattern-note-1.markdown

 **Design Pattern is more about concepts than coding templates.** It is a guideline to make the code more reusable and to prevent mistakes.
 >Design patterns are defined by their purpose or intent, and not the exact code

-**Design Pattern Design Pattern makes communication more effective and prevents misunderstanding.** Design Pattern give a name for each pattern, so developers do not have to repeat all the details in communication.
-Prior knowledge of particular pattern not only give info about the solution, it also describes the original problem.
+**Design Pattern makes communication more effective and prevents misunderstanding.** Design Pattern give a name for each pattern, so developers do not have to repeat all the details in communication.
+>Prior knowledge of particular pattern not only give info about the solution, it also describes the original problem.
 Knowledge of design patterns leaves less room for misunderstanding.

 All the material I went through is written in Java, only because that I am more familiar with Java.
 Design Pattern applies to all object-oriented language.
 However, Design Pattern is essential to Java learning.
 Many Java frameworks are built upon Design Pattern.
 If you are going to read the document of Java framework like Spring, instead of starting right away, you might want to understand knowledge of Design Pattern first.